6 Baby Formula Safety Tips You Need to Know

 – invert the bottle many times to mix it thoroughly before offering it to Baby.

-There’s a lot of talk about microwaves destroying the nutrients in formula.
+There’s a lot of talk about microwaves destroying the nutrients in Formula.
 But that’s not true.
-Research has shown that that heating baby formula in a microwave does not cause a significant loss of riboflavin or vitamin C. The key is to WARM the formula, don’t BOIL the formula.
+Research has shown that heating baby formula in a microwave does not cause a significant loss of riboflavin or vitamin C. The key is to WARM the Formula; don’t BOIL the Formula.
 Boiling will likely destroy the vitamins, but that will happen regardless if you use a microwave or stovetop.

 You should check the manufacturer’s instructions to be sure, but generally:

-- Ready-to-serve formula and formula made from concentrate will stay fresh in the refrigerator for 48 hours.
+• Ready-to-serve Formula and Formula made from concentrate will stay fresh in the refrigerator for 48 hours.
 Formula made from powder will stay fresh in the refrigerator for 24 hours.
-Because of the nature of powdered formulas, it cannot be completely sterilized before it leaves the manufacturer’s factory.
-The small amount of bacteria in the powder may multiply after it has been dissolved in water, so it is best to use it within 24 hours.
+Because of the nature of powdered formulas, they cannot be sterilized entirely before they leave the manufacturer’s factory.
+The small amount of bacteria in the powder may multiply after being dissolved in water, so it is best to use it within 24 hours.

-Formula left over in the bottle after Baby is full should be thrown away.
-The bacteria in Baby’s mouth will have gotten into the remaining formula.
-Believe me, it is far better to discard a few ounces of formula instead of having your baby vomiting or suffering from diarrhea.
+After the Baby is complete, the Formula left over in the bottle should be thrown away.
+The bacteria in Baby’s mouth will have gotten into the remaining Formula.
+It is far better to discard a few ounces of Formula instead of having your baby vomiting or suffering from diarrhea.